 Cats are particularly obsessed with that little dot of light at the end of a laser toy or pointer.
 The movement of the bright light easily catches their attention because it mimics prey movement.
 Compared to the eyes of humans, cats have more rods in their retina which helps in detecting movement under low-lighting conditions.
 Against a relatively dark background, the moving bright light is easily picked up by cats, triggering predatory behavior such as stalking, chasing and pouncing.

 However, some experts don’t recommend letting cats play with laser lights, as there have been instances of cats developing anxiety and frustration when playing with laser pointers.
 Without a sense of completion, a cat may develop anxiety, thereby increasing their tendency of displaying aggressive behavior towards their playmates and humans.
 Other cats lose interest in the laser, as they realize their efforts to catch their prey are fruitless.
 While reactions vary from cat to cat, you should always be sensitive to your cat’s behavior when using a laser.
 Read more about why some cats develop anxiety and recommended alternatives to laser pointers here.

 A scratching post is one of the must-have furniture to have around when you have a cat or two.
 It provides a “legal” scratching surface for cats while encouraging them to engage in natural scratching behavior.
 If you have a problem with your cat scratching on furniture, walls, or carpet, you don’t have to buy a scratching post because you can easily make one yourself using materials you can find at home.
-Here’s a simple DIY cat scratching post that you can make.

 This cat toy is very easy to do.
 Even kids can do it!
 You can finish it in 5 minutes.
 The packing paper stuffed inside the sock makes a crinkly sound that cats love.
 Adding some catnip inside the sock can also make it more appealing to your kitty.
 You can find the instructions here.